Second Republic of Uganda: Once in power

 Despite its outward display of a military chain of command, Amin's government was arguably more consumed with rivalries, regional divisions, and ethnic politics than the Uganda People's Congress (UPC) coalition that it had replaced.
 The army itself was an arena of lethal competition, in which losers were usually eliminated.
 Within the officer corps, those trained in Britain opposed those trained in Israel, and both stood against the untrained, who soon eliminated many of the army's most experienced officers.
 In 1966, well before the Amin era, northerners in the army had assaulted and harassed soldiers from the south.
 In 1971 and 1972, the Lugbara and Kakwa (Amin's ethnic group) from the West Nile were slaughtering northern Acholi and Langi, who were identified with Obote.
 Then the Kakwa fought the Lugbara.
 Amin came to rely on Nubians and on former Anyanya rebels from southern Sudan.
+Starting in March 1971, Amin embarked a policy of systematically disarming and massacring Acholi and Langi soldiers, whom he viewed as potentially disloyal to his regime.
+The pace of the purge was greatly increased following several mutinies in July 1971.

 Amin recruited his followers from his own tribe, the Kakwas, along with Sudanese and Nubians.
 By 1977, these three groups formed 60% of the 22 top generals and 75% of the cabinet.
 Similarly, Muslims formed 80% and 87.5% of these groups even though they were only 5% of the population.
 This helps explain why Amin survived eight attempted coups.
+By 1972, the Ugandan Army was largely made of men from the West Nile Province (Amin's home province) along men from the provinces in the Congo and the Sudan that bordered the West Nile Province.
 The Ugandan army grew from 10,000 to over 25,000 by 1978.
 Amin's army was largely a mercenary force.
 Half the soldiers were Sudanese, 26% Congolese, only 24% were Ugandan, mostly Muslim and Kakwa.
+The new Ugandan Army formed by Amin was largely undisciplined and came to support themselves by looting and stealing, which gave the new Amin regime a narrow, but real base of support while alienating the rest of the Ugandan population.